 When is the park open?

 Shenandoah National Park is always open.
-However, portions of the 105-mile-long Skyline Drive, the only public road through the park, are periodically closed during inclement weather and at night during deer hunting season.
+However, portions of the 105-mile-long Skyline Drive, the only public road through the park, are periodically closed during inclement weather.
 Visitors can generally still enter the park on foot to hike even when the Drive is closed.
 Most park facilities are open from late-March through November.
 All park facilities, with the exception of a few picnic grounds and restrooms, are closed during the winter.
 Click here for current facility operating hours.

 How long does it take to get through the park?